 Sustainability can also be framed as part of effectiveness, if CB programmes are meant to reduce the reliance of host countries on donors and become self-sustaining at some point.
 Yet this outcome is highly contingent on the local capacity already present in the host country, which may be too limited to benefit from short-term or sector-specific CB programmes.
 Every CB project therefore needs a critical mass of local, adequately trained and motivated staff who can be empowered to take over once the donor leaves.
 Under such circumstances, it is possible to achieve fairly sustainable results, as with the Peace Support Operations Training Centre in Bosnia.

-Develop a clear concept regarding the evaluation of various CPP tasks in terms of their effectiveness (short and long-term).
-This concept should incorporate and define other key parameters such as sustainability, local ownership, and legitimacy, as well as the overall cost-effectiveness of specific CPP actions.
+Develop a clear concept regarding the evaluation of various conflict prevention and peacebuilding tasks in terms of their effectiveness (short and long-term).
+This concept should incorporate and define other key parameters such as sustainability, local ownership, and legitimacy, as well as the overall cost-effectiveness of specific conflict prevention and peacebuilding actions.

 Published: 25 May 2017